naokishibuya/ShinkaEvolve-FE/examples/nikkei_shock/docs/SCENARIO_PARAMS.md

 ### **5. `crisis_intensity` — correlation regime**

-Controls how asset shocks correlate with each other.
+Controls how asset moves correlate with each other.

 * `0.0`: Normal market correlations (historical average)
 * `1.0`: Crisis correlations (all assets move together)